mariza-cy/Competitive-Programming/Guides/Dynamic Programming/Basics.md

 # Dynamic Programming
 Dynamic programming, or DP, is a commonly used competitive programming technique that can be used to solve a wide variety of problems.
-It’s based on a simple idea: using subproblems to solve a bigger one.
+It’s based on a simple idea: using subproblems, which are called states, to solve a bigger one.

+> [!TIP]
+> There are two types of problems where DP can be used: Finding the optimal solution for something (i.e. minimising or maximising the answer) and counting the ways of doing something.

 ## Understanding DP: the Fibonacci sequence
 In the Fibonacci sequence, the first numbers are 0 and 1 and every other number is the sum of the 2 numbers before it.
 The first 10 numbers of the Fibonacci sequence are $0, 1, 1, 2, 3, 5, 8, 13, 21$ and $34$.
 That can translate into $solve$<sub>$i$</sub> $= solve$<sub>$i-1$</sub> $+ solve$<sub>$i-2$</sub>, where $i$ is the index of the element we want to calculate.

-This is the idea of DP: To calculate the answer (here, the element) for a certain value (here, the index of the element), we use the answers for smaller values (here, $i-1$ and $i-2$).
+This is the idea of DP: To calculate the answer (here, the element) for a certain value (here, the index of the element), we use the answers of one or more subproblems (here, $i-1$ and $i-2$).

+> [!NOTE]
+> **States and transitions**
+>
+> The subproblems are called *states*, while the recursive calls are called *transitions*.

 To code this, we can use a recursive function that takes $i$ as an argument and return the $i$<sup>$th$</sup> element:
 ```cpp